JadeRschCorner/FCM/README.md

 ```

 ## Step 1: Compensation
-- In flow cytometry, target-specific signal is detected in the form of Fluorescence.
-COmpensation must be performed to correct for spectral overlaps between channels (e.g. FITC emmission peak overlaps with PE emission peak).
+In flow cytometry, target-specific signal is detected in the form of Fluorescence.
+Compensation must be performed to correct for spectral overlaps between channels (e.g. FITC emmission peak overlaps with PE emission peak).

 - Proper controls: *Unstained Controls* to take into account intrinsic 'autofluorescence of a given type of cell; *Single Stained Controls* one for each color (e.g. SYBR only, PI only)
   - Some common sources of Fluorescence for flow include: Fluorochromes (e.g. FITC), Fluorescent proteins (to report gene expression), Fluroescent dyes (such as DNA or RNA binding dyes e.g. SYBR Green I (DNA), SYBR Green II (RNA), Propidium Iodide, etc.